 About Kaiser Media Fellowships in Health Reporting

 Since 2011, the fellowship program has focused on the ways that different states have implemented the Affordable Care Act, and the implications of policy decisions for health care providers and patients.
 The fellowship program provides a week-long site visit and in-depth state-specific briefings for invited health and health policy journalists, with invitations tailored to the topics and issues addressed.
-Eleven of these site visits have taken place so far, including visits to California, Florida, Georgia, Indiana, Louisiana, Massachusetts, Pennsylvania, Texas, Washington, and Wisconsin.
+Twelve of these site visits have taken place so far, including visits to California, Florida, Georgia, Indiana, Louisiana, Massachusetts, Pennsylvania, Texas, Washington, and Wisconsin.
 Many of the participating journalists did stories during the site visit or subsequently based on the briefings and presentations.
 Links to this reporting can be found below.
 State-specific background materials produced for each site visit by Kaiser Foundation policy staff are also posted.

 In October 2018, in the run up to the midterm elections, KFF invited a group of journalists with a strong focus on health policy and state health reform to participate in a week-long fellowship focused on California’s health care landscape and the national implications of the state-level policy work there.
 The consolidation of hospitals and health systems, health insurance coverage, reproductive and family planning, as well as state demographic and economic data, were themes throughout the week.
 The site visits in San Francisco and Sacramento gave the journalists the opportunity to hear from a variety of experts and stakeholders on a number of issues, in particular how the state agencies have navigated health policy efforts in light of recent federal actions around the Affordable Care Act, state marketplaces, and Medicaid.